ONLINE HELP

 The options in this group allow you to manage rulers and bookmarks.

-• The option "Show rulers" allows you to display or hide the rulers of the document.
-These rulers are used to easily manage the tab stops from the Word Processing control.
-For more details, see Managing tab stops.
+• The "Show rulers" option allows you to show or hide the rulers of the document.
+These rulers simplify the use of tab stops in the Word Processing control.
+For more details, see Using tab stops.

 Example of horizontal ruler:

-• The option "Show bookmarks" allows you to display invisible characters in the text in order to quickly identify the bookmarks.
-The characters used to view the bookmarks are colored brackets.
+• The "Show bookmarks" option shows invisible characters in the text to quickly identify the bookmarks.
+Bookmarks are enclosed in colorized brackets.

-When creating a blank document, no tab stop appears on the ruler.
-However, a default tab stop is defined every 1.25 centimeters.
+When creating a blank document, no tab stop marker appears on the ruler.
+However, there is a default tab stop set at 1.25 cm.

-• Left tab (): the text is aligned to the right of tab stop.
+• Left tab stop (): Text is aligned to the right of the tab stop.

-• Center tab (): the text is centered during the input.
+• Center tab stop (): Text is centered as the user types.

-• Right tab (): the text is aligned to right and it extends to the left.
+• Right tab stop (): Text is aligned to the right and extends to the left.

-• Decimal tab (): the number are aligned to the left of decimal separator.
+• Decimal tab stop (): Numbers are aligned to the left of the decimal separator.

-• Tabulation bar: inserts a vertical bar at tab stop location.
+• Bar tab stop: Inserts a vertical bar at the tab stop position.

 To add a left tab stop, simply click the ruler at the desired position.